-Swimming Pool Negligence
+Sacramento Swimming Pool Accident Lawyer

 It is the responsibility of private "backyard" pool owners to ensure that children and adults are in a safe environment that emphasizes swimming accident prevention.
 Putting up a sign that says "swim at your own risk" or "too shallow to dive" is not enough to protect adults and children from getting hurt or drowning.
 The manager of public pools, including pools in hotels and motels or community pools, also are responsible for ensuring patron safety.

-- Ensure that children and adults that enter the pool are knowledgeable about pool safety.
+- Ensure that everyone in your home knows how to swim, and ensure that children and adults who enter the pool know about pool safety.

 - Make sure adults supervise their own children that are swimming.